 Tower has a written Diversity and Inclusion Policy which embodies Tower's commitment to providing an inclusive and flexible workplace where our people are encouraged to be themselves.
-The policy is available on Tower's website (www.Tower.co.nz).
-The Board is responsible for overseeing the implementation of Tower's Diversity and Inclusion Policy, which was updated in 2021, and provides the framework for diversity and inclusion initiatives at Tower On page 130 of Tower's 2022 Annual Report there is an assessment by the Board of Tower's performance against the Diversity and Inclusion
+The policy is available on Tower's.
+The Policy provides that the RAC is responsible for reviewing measurable objectives annually and providing a status report to the Board.
+On page 115 of Tower's 2023 Annual Report there is an assessment by the Board of Tower's performance against the Diversity and Inclusion Policy.
+Specific achievements are referred to in the GRI tables on page 52.

-Policy.

 Diversity, inclusion and belonging are an integral part of Tower's culture.
-Tower's business operations are spread across 14 sites in 8 different countries and Tower recognises the value of its diverse employee population as an essential driver of performance culture, brand and shareholder returns.
-An inclusive environment improves the quality of decision making, enhances productivity, and creates innovation through collaboration.
-Tower's Board is committed to further developing an inclusive culture that encourages Tower's people to have opportunities to grow and perform to their highest potential.
-Diversity is considered across a range of factors including gender, religion, ethnicity, disability, age and sexual identity.
+Tower's business operations are spread across New Zealand and the Pacific.
+Tower recognises the value of its diverse employee population as an essential driver of performance culture, brand and shareholder returns.
+Tower's board recognises that creating a diverse and inclusive environment promotes a culture of respect and belonging, improves quality of decision making, enhances productivity, and creates innovation through collaboration.
+Tower's Board is committed to further developing an inclusive culture that encourages Tower's people to have opportunities to grow, take on new challenges and perform to their highest potential.
+Diversity is considered across a range of factors including gender, ethnicity, disability, age and sexual identity.